ai/about-postcss/speech.md

 afrain to make mistake.

 And it is a main problem.
 Many great ideas looked very crazy at the beggining.
 What people thinked about iPhone, when it was released?
-What people think about Web applications 15 years ago?
+What people thinked about Web applications 15 years ago?
+Or what people thinked airplanes, when they were invented century ago.

 We must have some playground to make mistakes if we want new awesome ideas.
 If we want long-term development of Web.